 The attack at a public school in Suzano, Brazil on March 13th, 2019, resulted in eight deaths and 23 people wounded.
 Two former students committed the massacre, and they reportedly modeled their attack after the Columbine attack, the 20th anniversary of which will fall next month.
 The weapons used were a .38 caliber revolver, crossbow, bow and arrow, and hatchet.
-Updated: On March 18th, three people were killed and five were wounded on a tram in a Utrecht, Netherlands attack.
+Updated: On March 18th, four people were killed and four were wounded on a tram in a Utrecht, Netherlands attack.

 After the two Mosque shootings in Christchurch, New Zealand, the NZ PM reports that 50 people were killed and another 50 wounded, 20+ seriously injured.
 At one of the Mosques, when the attack started at 1:45 PM local time, some 400 people were present for Friday prayer.
 The killer, Brenton Tarrant, 28, who has been charged with the killings and has lived off-and-on in New Zealand for years, used two shotguns, two semi-automatic weapons, and one lever-action firearm during the massacres.